 The Government can accept a recommendation and convey that to the Head of State or it can be at liberty to reject any or all of the names.

 Of course, I acknowledge the expertise of Senator McDowell, as a former Attorney General, but I am speaking as a Member of Parliament of many years' standing, a member of Government for a number of years and a Minister for Justice and Equality in recent times.
-I do not think that there is evidence to show that, over the years, Government has acted in that manner.
-While, of course, the constitutional prerogative of Government is retained in its entirety, I would expect that serious consideration would be given to the recommended names in accordance with the law.
-This is where I differ from Senator McDowell and I see a deep-seated hostility and antipathy from him towards a commission that has a non-legal involvement.
-Senator McDowell adverted to a situation whereby a judicial wizard will be left languishing on the Bench-----
+I do not think there is evidence to show that, over the years, the Government has acted in that manner.
+While, of course, the constitutional prerogative of the Government is retained in its entirety, I would expect serious consideration to be given to the recommended names in accordance with the law.
+That is where I differ from Senator McDowell and I see a deep-seated hostility and antipathy from him towards a commission that has a non-legal involvement.
+He adverted to a situation where a judicial wizard would be left languishing on the Bench for many years-----

------for many years, ignored by the commission, and that this would amount to a gross dereliction of duty on the part of the commission for failing to recommend this legal wizard in position number one.
-Quite frankly, I do not foresee circumstances under which that will arise because I again point out the changes that were made in the Bill after the Dáil debate to the effect that the presidents of the court will be sitting on the commission.
-These are the people best placed to recognise a legal whizz-kid among them and ensure that their influence is brought to bear in the preparation of the list for Government, which is what the commission is all about.
+-----ignored by the commission, and that this would amount to a gross dereliction of duty on the part of the commission for failing to recommend this legal wizard in position number one.
+Frankly, I do not foresee circumstances in which that will arise because I again point out the changes that were made in the Bill after the Dáil debate to the effect that the presidents of the court will be sitting on the commission.
+These are the people best placed to recognise a legal whizz-kid among them and ensure their influence is brought to bear in the preparation of the list for the Government, which is what the commission is all about.
 I reject the notion that, because of the composition of this commission, talent of an extraordinary type can be blackballed by the non-legal members of the commission.
 I fail to see how that could happen, having regard to the composition of the commission, including such eminent legal experts as the presidents of the court.
 We are being treated to a red herring.
-That said, I take very seriously the earlier points raised in respect of the constitutionality of the legislation and the maintenance and preservation of the discretion for Government to recommend for appointment somebody from the middle of the list, the top of the list, number three on the list, or from outside the list if it so chooses.
-That will arise only in the most exceptional of circumstances and I point to the operation of the Judicial Appointments Advisory Board for the past 20 years to support that.
+That said, I take very seriously the earlier points raised in respect of the constitutionality of the legislation and the maintenance and preservation of the discretion for the Government to recommend for appointment somebody from the middle of the list, the top of the list, number three on the list, or from outside the list if it so chooses.
+That will arise only in the most exceptional of circumstances and I point to the operation of the Judicial Appointments Advisory Board for the past 20 years to support that argument.

 It does not matter to me who does the choosing.
-The principle is the same: the Executive under our Constitution is given this function and it cannot be taken away from it.
+The principle is the same: the Executive under the Constitution is given this function and it cannot be taken away from it.

 They will be on the commission too.

-The Minister said he hopes it will only be in exceptional circumstances that the recommendation of the commission in regard to judicial appointments will not be followed.
+The Minister has said he hopes it will only be in exceptional circumstances that the recommendation of the commission in regard to judicial appointments will not be followed.
 What the Minister forgot, when he challenged us to say from past experience what the problem was, is that it has never, ever been the case that the Executive's right to appoint or to recommend for appointment a member of the Judiciary has been in any shape or form the subject of any participation by JAAB.
 That is the point the Minister is forgetting.
 This is the first time the members of the Judiciary themselves are being told they must apply to this commission.
-In the past the Government could say there is a vacancy in the Supreme Court and it would like to look first to the Judiciary to fill that position, it is not involving JAAB in the process at all and does not propose to do so, and it proposes to nominate a judge of the Court of Appeal or the High Court to fill that vacancy.
-That is the position that exists at the moment and it has never been the occasion of cronyism.
+In the past the Government could say there is a vacancy in the Supreme Court and it would like to look first to the Judiciary to fill that position, it is not involving JAAB in the process at all and does not propose to do so.
+It proposes to nominate a judge of the Court of Appeal or the High Court to fill that vacancy.
+That is the current position and it has never been the occasion of cronyism.

-It was widely thought, and I think I am on safe ground on this, that some decades ago the contenders for the position of Chief Justice were too activist as members of the Supreme Court and it was generally thought that William O'Brien Fitzgerald was selected to move the Supreme Court in a slightly more conservative direction.
+It was widely thought - I think I am on safe ground on this point - that some decades ago the contenders for the position of Chief Justice were too activist as members of the Supreme Court and it was generally thought that William O'Brien Fitzgerald was selected to move the Supreme Court in a slightly more conservative direction.
 That was what was thought at the time.
-There were eminent jurists on the Supreme Court and the Government at that time, apparently, believed that it wanted a more conservative direction to the Supreme Court, and that was its choice.
-It has nothing whatsoever to do with the judicial appointments commission, which has no right to tell the Government, "By the way, it should be Mr. Justice Bloggs or Ms Justice Bloggs."
+There were eminent jurists on the Supreme Court and the Government at that time, apparently, believed it wanted a more conservative direction to the Supreme Court and that was its choice.
+It has nothing whatsoever to do with the judicial appointments commission which has no right to tell the Government, "By the way, it should be Mr. Justice Bloggs or Ms Justice Bloggs."